craterdog-archives/js-bali-component-framework/README.md

  * [Contributing](#contributing)

 ## Project Description
 This project contains a JavaScript/NodeJS based implementation of the _Bali Component Framework™_.
 The framework is like JSON on steroids.
-It supports a much richer set of primitive types (13 in all) and collection types (6 in all) than JSON supports.
+It supports a much richer set of primitive types (13 in all) and collection types (6 in all) than JSON's five total types.
 It also provides powerful high-level programming constructs that integrate directly with the _Bali Cloud Environment™_.
 Everything in this framework is a Bali component and inherits from the [`bali.Component`](https://github.com/craterdog-bali/js-bali-component-framework/blob/master/src/abstractions/Component.js) class.
 Each component can be turned into a portable document format called the [Bali Document Notation™](https://github.com/craterdog-bali/bali-project-documentation/wiki/The-Bali-Reference-Guide:-Part-I).
 Similarly, a string containing Bali Document Notation™ can be parsed into its corresponding Bali components.
 This project provides all of the JavaScript/NodeJS modules that are required to work with Bali components and Bali Document Notation™ strings.

 ### Example Document
 To whet your appetite here is a short example Bali document showing some of the capabilities of the Bali Document Notation™: